EriqMoore/AnteikuCoffeeshop/README.md

 # Reason For Building

 To show I can build static sites with the means of going further to add more Javascript interaction if ever called upon.
-// Iv'e added a reservations page to the site that incorporants a functional form also.
+I've added a reservations page to the site that incorporants a functional form also.

 # Project Challenges